 In particular, the School has the following activities that directly target careers and research issues in this area:

-- Our Bachelor of Engineering degrees in Maritime Electronics and Naval Architecture were developed in direct response to Australia's shortage of engineers and in particular the needs that are being created, and which will be apparent for many years, resulting from the defence white paper.
+- Our collaboration with the Australian Maritime College to offer the Bachelor of Engineering (Naval Architecture) was in direct response to Australia's shortage of engineers and in particular the needs that are being created, and which will be apparent for many years, as a result of the defence white paper.
 This document outlined substantial increases to naval capability including the acquisition of 12 new Future Submarines, to be assembled in South Australia.
 This represents Australia's largest ever single defence project.

 - The Centre for Maritime Engineering, Control and Imaging is working on: